top of page

 ERIN MORRIS | Program Associate

 As Program Associate, Erin Morris is responsible for administrative and programmatic support to all HSF staff, website development, and providing support to the numerous funders forums and working groups in which HSF takes a leadership role.
+Acting as lead for the foundation's Fund for DC program area, Erin is committed to the growth and strengthening of the DC community organizing ecosystem.

 Erin received her BFA in Graphic Design from Salisbury University.
 Before her time at Hill-Snowdon, Erin previously worked as a freelancer and in business operations.
 Her time in DC led her to the work of the foundation and she has been there learning ever since.

 Erin is a South Korean Adoptee and believes in citizenship for all.
 She loves to cook and try out new recipes, travel, and is on a meandering journey towards minimalism.
-She has lived in Baltimore City, Maryland for the past decade+ with her husband, son Ben (3), and two cats.
+She has lived in Baltimore City, Maryland for the past decade+ with her husband, son Ben (4), and two cats.

 Nat Williams